andandandand/image-dataset-curation/workshop_task.md

 ## Project Details

-Now, it's time for your real-life full project.
+Now it's time for our real-life full project.
 This project offers you a unique opportunity to bring everything together.
 Over the course of four sprints, you will work on a project that integrates various elements, commands, and lessons from the CORE track.
 This project serves as the ultimate test of your skills in this AI Bootcamp.
 You will review the project submissions of your peers, who have also been working on the same assignment for the past two months.
 Your feedback and evaluation will contribute to grading their work.
 Participation in all phases —submitting your own project and reviewing the works of others— is essential and mandatory to receive feedback and a grade on the PROJECT track.

 #### Objective
 You will learn how to curate a dataset of images on a subject of your interest and then provide an analysis.
 By following our step-by-step tutorials, you will be able to create an image dataset using Google Images (or other image data source of your choice) and some powerful machine learning techniques.
 This open-ended project allows you to explore and curate images related to a theme that intrigues you, providing a hands-on experience in dataset creation, cleaning, and analysis.